C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 Exercise
 --------

-Calculates the 10 first number of the Fibonacci sequence .
 The Fibonacci sequence are the numbers in the following integer sequence:

     0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...